ottogiron/ferrariworker/README.md

-# Ferrari Stream
+# Ferrari Processor

-## Creates a continuous stream of jobs to be processed by custom programs in any language from different stream sources.
+## Creates a continuous stream of jobs to be processed by custom programs in any language from different  sources.

 ## Example
 This example shows jobs processing from rabbitmq using a Node.js script as job processor.

 ```
-ferraristream process rabbit \
+ferrariprocessor process rabbit \
     --uri=amqp://guest:guest@localhost:5672 \
     --queue-name=hello \
     --consumer-auto-ack=true \